 For parenthetical references that would normally include page numbers, if the e-reader version of the e-book does not provide page numbers, use the paragraph number, heading, or similar that is provided.
 Examples: (para.
 4), (Discussion section, para.
 1).

 For more details, consult the APA Publication Manual, 6th ed., Chapter 7 (examples 19, 20, and 21) and Chapter 6 (section 05).
-The Manual can be borrowed from the Reference Desk on the second floor of the Library.
+The Manual can be borrowed from the Library Service Desk on the second floor of the Library.

 In general, follow the same guidelines you would follow for an ordinary book, then include the file type of the e-book (for example, Kindle file, EPUB file, PDF file, etc.).
 If you can't identify a particular file type, use Digital file.